ankrh/MCmatlab/README.md

 2: Cosine (Lambertian)
 Array: Custom.
 Doesn't need to be normalized.

-`model.MC.lightSource.angularIntensityDistribution.XWidth`, `model.MC.lightSource.angularIntensityDistribution.YWidth`
+`model.MC.LS.AID.XWidth`, `model.MC.LS.AID.YWidth`
 [rad]
-(Only used for sourceType = 5 and if angularIntensityDistribution.XDistr or angularIntensityDistribution.YDistr is not 2)
+(Only used for sourceType = 5 and if AID.XDistr or AID.YDistr is not 2)
 Radial width of the angular intensity distribution.
-If angularIntensityDistribution.XDistr/angularIntensityDistribution.YDistr is set to 0 or 1, this is the 1/e^2 half-angle.
+If AID.XDistr/AID.YDistr is set to 0 or 1, this is the 1/e^2 half-angle.
-If angularIntensityDistribution.XDistr/angularIntensityDistribution.YDistr is set to an array, this is the half-angle of the full distribution.
+If AID.XDistr/AID.YDistr is set to an array, this is the half-angle of the full distribution.

-`model.MC.lightSource.xFocus`, `model.MC.lightSource.yFocus`, `model.MC.lightSource.zFocus`
+`model.MC.LS.xFocus`, `model.MC.LS.yFocus`, `model.MC.LS.zFocus`
 [cm]
 The focus position x,y,z coordinates.

-`model.MC.lightSource.psi`
+`model.MC.LS.psi`
 [rad]
 (Only used for sourceType = 5.
 Default: 0)
 Axial rotation angle of the beam.

-`model.MC.lightSource.theta`, `model.MC.lightSource.phi`
+`model.MC.LS.theta`, `model.MC.LS.phi`
 [rad]
 Polar and azimuthal angle of the beam center axis.